 Every single one of our citrus trees including our Meyer Lemon trees is Micro-budded.
 Micro-budding is a proprietary grafting technique invented by our founder, Dr. Mani Skaria.
 Micro-budding allows a small citrus tree to all-naturally grow at a very high rate and bear fruit in its second year of full growth instead of the typical 4th to 5th year of growth needed by citrus trees.
 This allows you to enjoy fruit from your Meyer Lemon tree much sooner!

 At US Citrus, we always offer free shipping straight to your door.
 Also, since we are located in Texas, we can ship to any location in Texas as well.
 Other growers outside of Texas are not able to ship citrus into the state due to regulations.

 Once you've purchased your Improved Meyer Lemon tree from us, we will send you detailed instructions including a planting video on how to specifically plant your tree.
 Afterward, we will send you regular email updates on helpful growing tips and reminders of watering, pruning, and fertilizer your citrus trees and more!

 Step 8: Harvesting your Meyer lemons

-Lucky for you, these Meyer lemon trees bear fruit year round, with the main harvest being from the middle of November to the middle of April.
-All lemons are highly productive in cooler areas where harvest is more spread year-round, and in warmer areas, the harvest is concentrated in fall to early summer.
+Lucky for you, these Meyer lemon trees bear fruit year-round, with the main harvest being from the middle of November to the middle of April.
+All lemons are highly productive in cooler areas where the harvest is more spread year-round, and in warmer areas, the harvest is concentrated in fall to early summer.
 High humidity areas may produce a bit lower quality Eureka Lemon so an Improved Meyer Lemon is an even better choice.